-Additional opportunities for web media promotion include talk at events such as TEDx: an independently organised TED event.
+Additional opportunities for web media promotion include talk at events such as TEDx: an independently organized TED event.
 These events can achieve extremely high profile and impact and are becoming increasingly common in other fields of science.
 The Eotvos University group has put together a useful summary and guide to the most popular science education and video sites.
-The document can be found on the DCC.
+The document can be found in the LSC Document Control Center (DCC).